vzhz/friendly_terminal/README.md

 # Friendly Terminal
 <a href='http://www.recurse.com' title='Made with love at the Recurse Center'><img src='https://cloud.githubusercontent.com/assets/2883345/11325206/336ea5f4-9150-11e5-9e90-d86ad31993d8.png' height='20px'/></a>

 We spend all day in the terminal, so why not have it say nice things to you to start your day off right?
-Using friendly_terminal, you terminal will display a random motivational message from a selection you have created.
+Using Friendly Terminal, you terminal will display a random motivational message from a selection you have created.

 ![Imagine this greeting you every morning. : )](https://github.com/vzhz/friendly_terminal/blob/master/friendly_terminal_preview.png)